NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/MONAILabelLung/readme.md

 ## Progress and Next Steps

-*   Demonstratin of the current workflow at the MONAILabel Workshop June 22nd 2022
+*   Demonstration of the current workflow at the MONAILabel Workshop June 22nd 2022

 # Illustrations